-John Arensmeyer has used his long experience as a business owner to build Small Business Majority into a nationally recognized small business organization and the leading advocate for critical public policy issues facing America’s entrepreneurs—particularly healthcare, access to capital, taxes, retirement/asset building, and numerous workforce issues.
+John Arensmeyer has used his long experience as a business owner to build Small Business Majority into a nationally recognized small business organization and the leading advocate for critical public policy issues facing America’s entrepreneurs—particularly access to capital, healthcare, taxes, retirement/asset building and numerous workforce issues.
 The organization is focused on empowering America's entrepreneurs to build a thriving and inclusive economy.
 In the past few years John has spearheaded the growth of Small Business Majority’s Entrepreneurship Program, providing critical practical resources to our nation’s 28 million small businesses.

-John was the founder and CEO of ACI Interactive, an award-winning international e-commerce company.
+John was the founder and CEO of ACI Interactive, an award-winning international interactive communications company.
 Information Week named ACI's signature product one of the nation's top 100 e-business innovations, and the company was cited by the San Francisco Business Times as one of the top 100 fastest growing private companies in the Bay Area.
 Earlier, John was the chief operating officer of a pioneering multimedia business and an attorney in New York.

 John is a frequent speaker on small business policy issues and a regular guest on TV and radio, including MSNBC's Your Business, PBS NewsHour, Fox News, Bloomberg TV, NPR's Marketplace, MSNBC's Hardball with Chris Matthews and the CBS Evening News.
 In 2009 he was an active participant at the White House summit on healthcare reform.
 He testifies regularly before congressional committees, and has briefed White House officials and congressional leadership on small business policy issues.
-He serves as Board Chair for California's Insure the Uninsured Project.
+He serves on the Board of Directors for California's Insure the Uninsured Project.
 He has led a study group at Harvard's Kennedy School of Politics, and has served on the Association for Enterprise Opportunity's Economic Impact Council and Micro Capital Task Force.
 John is conversational in Spanish.